Africa ahead.

 Project owner

-The Ministry of Health and Public Hygiene of the Togolese Republic is in charge of the project.
+Project management is the responsibility of the Ministry of Health and Public Hygiene of the Republic of Togo.

-The Brazzaville Foundation will be the project manager.
-To this end, it will provide a mission leader based in Lomé who will be in charge of coordinating the technical support to the pilot project.
+Brazzaville Foundation will act as project manager.
+To this end, it will provide a mission manager based in Lomé, in charge of coordinating technical support for the pilot project.

-Several technical and financial partners have been identified to carry out this project.
+Several technical and financial partners have been identified for this project.
 Working meetings have already been held with WHO Togo, UNDP Togo, the World Bank, UNFPA and UNICEF.

 The pilot project will align with UNDP and World Bank planning for 2023-2027, and WHO for 2023-2024.